Frequently Asked Questions

 Does the Inuvialuit Water Board issue land use permits?

 No. The Inuvialuit Water Board only issues water licences.
 In the southern portion of the NWT, which is guided by the Mackenzie Valley Resource Management Act (MVRMA) land use permits and water licences are issued by regional Land and Water Boards.
-An applicant that requires a LUP in the Inuvialuit Settlement Region needs to communicate with GNWT Department of Lands for projects located on crown land or with the Inuvialuit Land Administration (ILA) for projects located on Inuvialuit Private Land.
+An applicant that requires a LUP in the Inuvialuit Settlement Region needs to communicate with GNWT Department of Environment and Climate Change (ECC) for projects located on crown land or with the Inuvialuit Land Administration (ILA) for projects located on Inuvialuit Private Land.

 Does the Inuvialuit Water Board only handle new applications?